Guilherme-Lotaif/JavaVirtualBank/README.md

 # Java Virtual Bank

 This is a virtual banking system project in Java, designed to provide essential functionalities for banking operations.
+The entire system is implemented through a graphical interface (JOptionPane).

 ## Features